Christmas Offer - Every Learner Must Check Out - Flat 88% OFF on All Access Pass

 Here in this blog, we’ll see stateful auto-configuration, which means a DHCPv6 server that automatically assigns the IPv6 addresses, prefixes, and other configurations like DNS.

-How Address Allocation works in DHCP IPv6
+How Address Allocation works in DHCP IPv6?

 The four-message exchange is applicable to networks with multiple DHCPv6 servers.
 Let’s see how the address allocation is done with the exchange of four messages.